System Design Space

 Operations

-Qdrant is typically used as a dedicated vector retrieval layer for semantic search and RAG, while transactional source-of-truth data remains in OLTP storage.
+Qdrant is typically used as a dedicated vector search layer next to a transactional source of truth.

 RAG and filtering